annethereshewent/rsx-redux-macos/README.md

 # RSX Redux for MacOS

 This is the desktop wrapper for https://github.com/annethereshewent/rsx-redux.
-To install:
+A release is now available in the [releases](https://github.com/annethereshewent/rsx-redux-macos/releases) section.
+To compile:

 1. Install swift-bridge-cli with the following command: `cargo install -f swift-bridge-cli`
 2. Clone the repository with `git clone --recurse-submodules`.